nbogie/slack_inactivity_reporter/README.md

 ## Setup instructions

 1. Clone this repo.
-2. [Get a LEGACY Slack API token.](https://api.slack.com/custom-integrations/legacy-tokens) Save it to the repo's directory under `api_token.txt`.
-(You can save it wherever you want, but the `.gitignore` is put together to make this a convenient choice.
-The same is true for the other filenames below.)
-   We'll improve this to use the new auth system if we decide to use it at all.
+2. [Get a LEGACY Slack API token.](https://api.slack.com/custom-integrations/legacy-tokens) Be very careful with this key, do NOT check it into source control.
+If someone has this token, they have access to any slack content you can read
 3. Get a list of your users along with their internal Slack IDs:

    ```